cdklabs/cdk-enterprise-iac/README.md

 Some customers have policies in place that make it impossible to create standard policies.
 Instead, they must use managed policies

+Note that order matters with this aspect.
+Specifically, it should generally be added first.
+This is because other aspects may add overrides that would be lost if applied before this aspect since the original aspect is removed and replaced.

 *Example*

 ```typescript